zschok3/project-2/README.md

 ## Getting started

+* Read every line of the docker file.

-* Go to `web/`.
-Read every line of the docker file and the simple flask app.
+* Go to `web/`  and read every line of the flask app.

 * **Go back to the main directory**, and build the simple flask app image using